 Christmas is about spending time with friends and family.
-But Christmas in New Zealand is also about getting out and about and having a great time in the great outdoors.
+But Christmas in New Zealand is also about getting out and about and having a great time in the great outdoors, like an incredible kayaking adventure which the whole family can enjoy.
 Check this list twice for the best way to spend Christmas in New Zealand.

 What to do for a New Zealand Christmas